-Truly successful video ads on Facebook capture their audience’s attention and make a connection that prompts them to take action.
+Truly successful video ads on Facebook make a connection with their audience and prompts them to take action.

 Keep it short and sweet – Be brief and concise, always encouraging people to take action.
 According to AdWeek, short form content leads to a 70% increase in engagement compared to long-form content.